-The proposed project is eligible for \$156,122 in principal forgiveness and \$150,000 in financing at zero percent interest with a term of up to 15 years for the costs to complete the required lead service line inventory, which was due to the TCEQ by October 16, 2024.
-The City will seek reimbursement for costs incurred.
+The proposed project is eligible for \$171,735 in principal forgiveness and \$165,000 in financing at zero percent interest with a term of up to 15 years for the costs to complete the required lead service line inventory, which was due to the TCEQ by October 16, 2024.
+The City is seeking reimbursement for the costs incurred.